Does Image based Prior Art Analysis really save time & efforts?

-A prior art is a manifestation that the invention was known prior to the filing of the target patent.
-It can be anything known in books, journals, published papers, blogs, oral descriptions, public exhibition and much more.
+Prior art is a manifestation that the invention was known prior to the filing of the target patent.
+It can be anything known in books, journals, published papers, blogs, oral descriptions, public exhibitions and much more.

 The famous Donald Duck story

 Does it sound unreal?
-Well it isn’t.
-How, you asked?
-Let me show you through an example.
+Well, it isn’t.
+How did you ask?
+Let me show you an example.

-Lets take another example: An invention claims an easy detachable shoe without any shoelaces.
+An invention claims an easily detachable shoe without any shoelaces.

 Image analysis is not an easy task as it requires an analyst to go through multiple images.
-Also, various parts pictorially described in the patent drawings are labeled with unique numbers and the meaning of these numbers can be referred by going through the description of the patent.
-Therefore, the analyst has to continuously navigate between the description of the patent and drawings which can be very annoying and time consuming, and thus can affect the overall efficiency of the analyst.
+Also, various parts pictorially described in the patent drawings are labelled with unique numbers and the meaning of these numbers can be referred to by going through the description of the patent.
+Therefore, the analyst has to continuously navigate between the description of the patent and drawings which can be very annoying and time-consuming, and thus can affect the overall efficiency of the analyst.

-The image based analysis is mostly important in the domains wherein the images could pictorially cover the subject matter in question, such as in case of Mechanical technology, semiconductor technology, and circuits based technology.
-However, the image based analysis requires a lot of patience and most of the times it is time consuming as mentioned earlier.
-Therefore, instead of increasing the speed of the analysis the image based analysis can be very tiresome and the analysts mostly prefer to go through the patent description instead of referring the images in the first place because whether they analyze the images or not they always have to end up going through the entire description of the patents.
-Due to all these reasons, image based analysis is not used as a preferable analysis strategy as its shortcomings completely over-weights its usefulness.
+The image-based analysis is most important in the domains wherein the images could pictorially cover the subject matter in question, such as in the case of Mechanical technology, semiconductor technology, and circuits based technology.
+However, the image-based analysis requires a lot of patience and most of the time it is time-consuming as mentioned earlier.
+Therefore, instead of increasing the speed of the analysis, the image-based analysis can be very tiresome and the analysts mostly prefer to go through the patent description instead of referring to the images in the first place because whether they analyze the images or not they always have to end up going through the entire description of the patents.
+Due to all these reasons, image-based analysis is not used as a preferable analysis strategy as its shortcomings completely over-weights its usefulness.

-Considering the importance of image analysis and aforementioned problems, an “Image Analysis” tool has been developed by TT Consultants which finds the definition of labels referred in the images from the description of the patent and then overlays the definitions of the labels over the images itself (highlighted in red color in the below image).
-Therefore, the analyst do not have to change the view to the description to find those definitions.
+Considering the importance of image analysis and aforementioned problems, an “Image Analysis” tool has been developed by TT Consultants which finds the definition of labels referred to in the images from the description of the patent and then overlays the definitions of the labels over the images themselves (highlighted in red colour in the below image).
+Therefore, the analyst does not have to change the view to the description to find those definitions.
 This tool makes patent reading and analyzing easier than ever before.

-Analyzing a visual information is much easier than reading a long sentence.
-Images, flow charts, diagrams, etc. are not only capable of successfully elucidating an idea, they also help in understanding and also provide information which might be missing in textual form.
+Analyzing visual information is much easier than reading a long sentence.
+Images, flow charts, diagrams, etc. are not only capable of successfully elucidating an idea, but they also help in understanding and also provide information that might be missing in textual form.

 As it is very well said that a picture is worth a thousand words and It’s always easy to relate things described pictorially rather than words.